ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 Let's now do the same for all fields of education in our data set.

-We want to visualise how fields in STEM compare to fields in the Liberal Arts (e.g. languages, communications, social sciences, arts) and other fields.
+I want to visualise how fields in STEM compare to fields in the Liberal Arts (e.g. languages, communications, social sciences, arts) and other fields.

-To this end, this time we will group our degree fields into the three categories just mentioned (STEM, Liberal Arts, other), and display them column by column.
+To this end, this time I will group our degree fields into the three categories just mentioned (STEM, Liberal Arts, other), and display them column by column.

-We will again do this in one figure, with a subplot for each individual field.
+I will again do this in one figure, with a subplot for each individual field.

 {% highlight python %}
 %matplotlib inline